wunderio/wundertools-dockerprototype/README.md

 ### DNS

 *** DNS is an open topic that we have not resolved.
-Consider just using host file entries for now.
+Consider just using hostfile entries for now.

 #### /etc/hosts